mrandrewpettit/shader_library/README.md

 - See [Node IDs](./doc/NODE_IDS.md) for a breakdown of this shader libraries node IDs
 - Visit [Autodesk Website](https://mayaid.autodesk.io/) for more clarification on node IDs

-### APOSL Macros
+### OSL Macros
 It is difficult to implement reusable code within OSL syntax.
-To combat this APOSL leverages macros when defining shader parameters.
+To combat this, this shader library leverages macros when defining shader parameters.
 This lets devs update many shaders by updating a single macro.
 The downfall of this method is code  readability becomes a bit ambiguous; though I feel the pros outweigh the cons in this case.

-It is recommended that new devs familiarize themselves with macros found in `src/lib/params.h`, `src/lib/float.h`, and `src/lib/color.h` to better understand shader parameter code in APOSL.
+It is recommended that new devs familiarize themselves with macros found in `src/lib/float.h`, and `src/lib/color.h` to better understand shader parameter code in this shader library.

 ## License
 Apache License 2.0

 ## TODO
-- maya versioning system
+- add C++ shaders to make system
-- maya node icon
+- versioning shaders, if it's worth while
-- houdinni support
+- osl shader library go to `./bin/osl/<type>` instead of `./bin/osl`

 ## Shader Development Steps
 - Set parameters